chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-consistency-mirror.md

 1. The cached response is fresh according to its Cache-Control header (see {{Section 4.2 of ?CACHING=RFC9111}}).

 If both criteria are met, the mirror encodes the cached response using Binary HTTP {{!BHTTP=RFC9292}}
 and returns it to the client in a response.
-The mirror response incldues a Cache-Control header with "max-age" directive set to that of the cached response.
+The mirror response includes a Cache-Control header with "max-age" directive set to that of the cached response.

 Otherwise, mirrors send a GET request to the target resource URL, copying the Accept header from